 Endometriosis is not like other period problems.
 It’s not a hormonal condition like PMS and PCOS.
 It’s affected by hormones, yes, but fundamentally endometriosis is an inflammatory disease and probably an autoimmune disease.

 Conventional treatment has not yet caught up with the new autoimmune research.
 Hormonal suppression remains the primary treatment, which is unfortunate because it has many side effects and does not work all that well.

 There is a better way.

 What is endometriosis?

 Endometriosis is best defined as an inflammatory disease in which bits of tissue that is similar to uterine lining grows throughout the pelvis on structures such as ovaries.
 It causes pain (sometimes severe), scarring, and infertility.

 Risk factors include genetics and exposure to toxins such as pesticides and dioxins.
 The microbiome (good bacteria) also plays a role.
 For example, endometriosis sufferers have high levels of gram-negative bacteria and the bacterial toxin LPS (lipopolysaccharide) in their pelvis, which has been shown to actively promote endometriosis and is now viewed by some researchers as a possible cause of endometriosis.
 Read Endometriosis?
 Treat the immune system.

 Endometriosis is common and often starts young (although it can take 10 years to diagnose).
 One study found that two-thirds of teens reporting chronic pelvic pain will eventually go on to be diagnosed with endometriosis.
 See my post When Period Pain Is Not Normal.

 Hormonal suppression with birth control (or stronger drugs such as Lupron) works by shutting down ovulation and inducing estrogen deficiency.
 Estrogen deficiency slows the growth of the lesions, but it does not cure the disease.
 It has many side effects including depression and bone loss.

-Mirena intrauterine device (IUD) works locally to suppress growth of the uterine lining and lesions.
-It is preferable to other methods of hormonal birth control because it does not shut down ovulation or cause global estrogen deficiency.
+Mirena intrauterine device (IUD) works locally to suppress the uterine lining and endometriosis lesions.
+It is preferable to other methods of hormonal birth control because it does not shut down ovulation or cause estrogen deficiency.